 One more thing people keep doing that is annoying.
 Stop trying to relate this failure back the President Obama.
 Seriously??
 Corzines failure is his, not the presidents.

-One Response to “NJ Gubernatorial Race: Chris Christie is Governor-Elect”
+One thought on “NJ Gubernatorial Race: Chris Christie is Governor-Elect”